“Treat people as if they were what they ought to be and you help them to become what they are capable of being.”Johann Wolfgang von Goethe

 From a young age, Anjali was welcomed into the kitchen to observe, experiment and cook.
 She credits her upbringing, as well as her Indian culture, as the biggest influences of her career.
 To Anjali, food is much more than nourishment to the body — it’s connecting, belonging and it touches on the other social aspects of health.

 As a Registered Dietitian for VEBA, Anjali wants to help empower Members to make lasting, positive behavioral changes for their overall health.
 She is an expert in Nutrition and Public Health Programs and develops and communicates nutrition content to Members.
-Together with her team, she is creating an evidence-based culinary medicine and nutrition series to empower Members with the knowledge and skills to make small, lasting changes to their daily lives.
-She helps Members to understand the importance of community and engagement and through simple messaging she guides them to practice what they are learning while they move forward in their health journey.
+Together with her team, she is creating an evidence-based culinary medicine program to give Members the knowledge and skills they need to make small changes to their daily lives.
+She helps Members to understand the importance of community and engagement, and through simple messaging, she guides them to practice what they are learning while they move forward in their health journey.

 After graduating from Queen’s University in Kingston, Ontario with a Bachelor of Science in Life Sciences, Anjali moved to Japan in 2003 where she taught English and spent her free time on grassroots internationalization projects centered on food and culture.
 It was during this work her passion for community nutrition was born.
 She returned to school in 2005 and on the side worked in nutrition research, nutrition communications and public health program evaluation.
 In 2011, Anjali moved to the United States and worked with the restaurant industry on environmental change and consumer behavior change strategies and research funded by the Center for Disease Control and the National Institute of Health.